 Before taking on my ‘passion project’ of people, processes, and technology, which has slowly over the course of two years become an actual business, I worked as a lead for a team of product developers/garment technologists.
-As the technical lead for this team it was my responsibility to ensure the daily business was kept on top of, delays were at a minimum, the team were motivated, content, and they were developing within their careers.
+As the technical lead for this team, it was my responsibility to ensure the daily business was kept on top of, delays were at a minimum, the team was motivated, and content and they were developing within their careers.

-As in many large companies, it was actually only the first two of these areas that I felt were being pushed by the upper-management as the workload was so high and the lead-times were becoming increasingly shorter every season.
-It was, I felt, my job to ensure the team’s motivation, contentment and development was at least as important as the daily business and time management, if not more so.
-For someone who has dedicated years to gaining a degree in a field that they are passionate about, there it nothing worse than being reduced to a glorified administrator, drained and indifferent, the reality of graduate life having become a far cry from what they’ve learned over their years of study.
+As in many large companies, it was actually only the first two of these areas that I felt were being pushed by the upper management as the workload was so high and the lead times were becoming increasingly shorter every season.
+It was, I felt, my job to ensure the team’s motivation, contentment and development where at least as important as the daily business and time management, if not more so.
+For someone who has dedicated years to gaining a degree in a field that they are passionate about, there is nothing worse than being reduced to a glorified administrator, drained and indifferent, the reality of graduate life having become a far cry from what they’ve learned over their years of study.